LucyParsonsCenter/Beauvoir/README.md

 #Beauvoir

 Beauvoir is a point of sale system written in Rails.
-It was built mainly for use at the Lucy Parsons Center in Boston, MA.
+It was built mainly for use at the Lucy Parsons Center in Boston, MA and, as such, is mainly designed to accomodate book sales, with provisions for a library as well.

 Beauvoir is a fork of [Borges](https://github.com/johm/borges) (get it?) by John Duda, with a lot of modification.